mvolkmann/mvolkmann.github.com/programming/sed-article.md

 It can be output before (`a`), after (`i`), or in place of (`c`) the normal output.

-The arbitrary text cannot be edited by subsequent `sed` commands.
+This arbitrary text is never placed in PatSpace, so it cannot be edited by subsequent `sed` commands.

-In the examples that follow for the `a`, `c`, and `i` commands a regular expression address (`/foo/`) is used.
+In the examples that follow for the `a`, `c`, and `i` commands a regular expression address (`/foo/`) is used to target lines that contains "foo".

 The `a` command holds the specified text until the current script finishes or the `n` or `N` command is used to read the next line of input.
 For example, `/foo/ a bar baz` appends the line "bar baz" after every line that contains "foo".
+Note that the text to append is not surrounded by quotes.

 The `i` command immediately outputs the specified text and continues with the current script processing.